nanjimeng/UIImage-Thumb/README.md

 # UIImage-Thumb
-A category of UIImage for effectively load thumbnail from asset, file path or nsdata
+A category of UIImage for effectively load thumbnail from asset, file path or nsdata, by means of ImageIO framework.